What Is A Diesel Heater?

 Even though it’s fairly small, this diesel heater can put out some serious heat and should be enough for vans and small campers.

-One of the main features of a Webasto is a fast startup.
+One of the best features of a Webasto is a fast startup.

 After startup, you can adjust the fan and temperature speeds.
 At the lowest setting, it will use around 14 watts, and 29 watts at the highest.

-With a good quality deep cycle RV battery you will be able to run this 12 volt heater for a long time.
+With a good quality deep cycle RV battery you can run this 12 volt heater for a long time.

 I also recommend getting the remote room temperature sensor (click to view on Amazon) to pair with the LCD control.